Portland Pathways allows community members to propose, design, and build trails within the public right-of-way (ROW).

 What kind of trails are perfect for this program?

-Trails that are great for the Portland Pathways program are ones that:
+Trails that are great for the Portland Pathways program are:

-- Are gravel or dirt areas located in underdeveloped low-volume streets, alleyways, and urban pathways.
+- Gravel or dirt areas located in underdeveloped low-volume streets, alleyways, and urban pathways.

 Trail Design and Site Visit